 Arctic grayling (Thymallus arcticus) are a freshwater holarctic salmonid that were once widespread throughout the Upper Missouri River (UMR) drainage as a glacial relict population.
-One of the last populations of endemic grayling remaining in the UMR drainage resides in the Centennial Valley (CV) of southwestern Montana.
+One of the last endemic grayling populations remaining in the UMR drainage resides in the Centennial Valley (CV) of southwestern Montana.
 Spawning is largely limited to Red Rock, Corral, Elk Springs, and Odell creeks, with Red Rock Creek likely supporting 80-90% of annual spawning in the CV.
 It is presumed that most of the grayling population in the CV spends non-breeding portions of the year in Upper Red Rock Lake (Upper Lake).
 Red Rock Lakes National Wildlife Refuge (Refuge) encompasses Upper Lake, and nearly all of the currently occupied grayling spawning habitat within Red Rock, Elk Springs, and Odell creeks.

-The estimated number of grayling in the 2017 Red Rock Creek spawning population was 176 (95% CI = 159-213), nearly unchanged from the previous year ($\hat{N}=214,95\%$ CI = 161-321; Figure 1).
-Suitable habitat the prior winter within Upper Lake (i.e., water depth below the ice ≥ 1 m and dissolved oxygen ≥ 4 ppm) reached a minimum during February sampling at an estimated 10 ha.
-This represented the fifth lowest area of suitable winter habitat measured since 1995 (n=7 winters, 19 sampling occasions), with the three lowest measurements all occurring during the winter of 1995.
-Minimum area of winter habitat for the current year (2018) also occurred in February (19 ha).
-There was a five-fold reduction in suitable winter habitat between January and February this winter largely due to a mean decrease in water depths by ≈ 30 cm; oxygen concentrations were the same between samples.
+The estimated number of grayling in the 2019 Red Rock Creek spawning population was 154

+(95% CI = 84-344), nearly unchanged from the previous year ($\hat{N} = 387, 95\%$ CI = 168-682; Figure 1).
+Suitable habitat the prior winter within Upper Lake (i.e., water depth below the ice ≥ 1 m and dissolved oxygen ≥ 4 ppm) reached a minimum during February sampling at an estimated 0 ha.
+This is the same area of suitable winter habitat experienced during the winter of 2015-2016 that led to the documented decline of spawning grayling from 1131 (95% CI = 1069-1210) in 2015 to 214 (95% CI = 161-321) in 2016.
+Area of winter habitat for the current year (2020) was ≈ 3 ha in January and February.